SimonCassan/DW-WM-2024_2025_Integration_de_maquettes/README.md

 Basic website with some responsive designs for tablets and iphone

 ***Qovery***
-More advanced website with incoming responsive design
+More advanced website with responsive design